 These Civil Engineering colleges are most popular for a reason.
 Click on their profiles and check out what other areas they are highly ranked in.

-University of California - San Diego is among your top options if you want to study Civil Engineering.
-Students who graduate from the Civil Engineering program make about $51,946 in their early career salary, and $101,655 in their mid-career salary.
+It's hard to beat Pennsylvania State University - University Park if you wish to study Civil Engineering.
+Students who graduate from the Civil Engineering program make around $60,000 in their early career salary, and $60,000 in their mid-career salary.
 Located in University Park, Pennsylvania, this university is best suited for learners who flourish in a city atmosphere.